Wisconsin State Assembly: History

+In the 2010s, the Assembly was heavily gerrymandered, with a 53–45% Democratic majority in the popular vote in the 2018 election translating into a 63–36 Republican majority in the Assembly.
+According to the Oshkosh Northwestern, many experts recognized Wisconsin as the most gerrymandered state in the United States, a claim rated "Mostly True" by Politifact.
+After the Republican redistricting in 2021, the Wisconsin Center for Investigative Journalism reported the efficiency gap had further increased to 16.6% in favor of Republicans.

 On July 8, 2015, a case was filed with the U.S. District Court for the Western District of Wisconsin arguing that Wisconsin's 2011 state assembly map was unconstitutional partisan gerrymandering favoring the Republican-controlled legislature which discriminated against Democratic voters.
 This case became filed with the court as Whitford v Gill.
 The case made it to the United States Supreme Court, which vacated and remanded the case.
 The Supreme Court held that the plaintiff challenging the state assembly map did not have standing to sue.
 In the Opinion of the Court, Chief Justice John Roberts stated that "[a] federal court is not 'a forum for generalized grievances," and the requirement of such a personal stake 'ensures that courts exercise power that is judicial in nature."
 Gill v.
 Whitford, 128 S.Ct.
 1916 (2018).
 We enforce that requirement by insisting that a plaintiff [have] Article III standing..."
-Justice Kagan filed a concurring opinion, in which Justices Ginsburg, Breyer, and Sotomayor joined.
-Justice Thomas filed an opinion concurring in part and concurring in the judgment, in which Justice Gorsuch joined.
+Justice Elena Kagan filed a concurring opinion, in which Justices Ruth Bader Ginsburg, Stephen Breyer, and Sonia Sotomayor joined.
+Justice Clarence Thomas filed an opinion concurring in part and concurring in the judgment, in which Justice Neil Gorsuch joined.

+On December 22, 2023, the Wisconsin Supreme Court ruled in Clarke v.
+Wisconsin Elections Commission that the gerrymandered districts were unconstitutional and must be redrawn before the 2024 legislative elections.